davidmanzano/survey-manager-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

+1. In a command prompt, navigate to the survey-manager-ui directory and run "npm install"

+2. You will need to install the Angular CLI if you have not already by running "npm install -g @angular/cli"

+3. Finally, follow the Development server instruction below and the app should be up and running assuming the backend is running as well.
+For instructions on setting up the backend see the README in survey-manager-backend

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 8081` for a dev server.
+Navigate to `http://localhost:8081/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding